-- Each quotation for the general public must reflect their limited technical knowledge.
+Each quotation for the general public should reflect their limited technical knowledge.
 All wording should be self explanatory and avoid an over-technical bias.

-- Once the parties agree to the resultant written quotation or estimate, either verbally or in writing, a contract shall exist between them.
-This should be confirmed in writing.
+Once the parties agree to the resultant written quotation or estimate, a contract shall exist between them.
+This must be confirmed in writing.

 DEPOSITS AND PRE-PAYMENTS